curityio/mcp-authorization-secured-api/README.md

 First, the MCP client runs an OAuth flow to retrieve an opaque access token.
 It then securely connects to the MCP server with that token.\
 A [phantom token plugin](https://github.com/curityio/nginx-lua-phantom-token-plugin) uses OAuth introspection to translate the opaque access token to a JWT access token.\
 The MCP server forwards the JWT access token to the existing API.\
-The API uses the JWT access token to implement their authorization.
+The API uses the JWT access token to implement its authorization.

 ## Backend Endpoints